jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Internet Age seeded itself a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
-Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became products.
+Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became products on store shelves.
 Here started the Internet Age, and it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.